Knowing how to write a good property description is vital if you want to attract buyers, fast.

 Did you notice how in the new description we didn’t just tell the reader that the property has ‘two shower rooms’ like the first description did?

-Instead, we follow up the fact it has two bathrooms with what that actually means…. “so there’s no more queuing to get ready in a morning!”
+Instead, we follow up the fact it has two bathrooms with what that actually means…. “so there’s no more queuing to get ready in the morning!”

 People buy based on benefits and justify it with features.
 That means if you really want to get people interested in your property, you have to point out the benefits of any features you mention.